 If the radioactive beads go to the lungs they can cause inflammation.
 This is very rare.
 It may cause a cough and shortness of breath.
 Your doctor might give you steroids to help.

 This can affect how well your liver works, and may happen weeks after the treatment.
 You will have regular blood tests (liver function tests) to check this.

 Your liver function might get better by itself after a few weeks.
 Or you may need steroids or other medicines.
 Damage to the liver can be life threatening, but this is extremely rare.

 Radiation safety after SIRT treatment

-Your doctor or nurse will give you advice about the precautions before you go home.
-Most of the radiation has gone within 2 weeks.
-The microspheres stay in the liver permanently but they are harmless.
+Most of the radiation from the beads has gone within 2 weeks.
+The beads stay in the liver permanently but they are harmless.

 Your specialist will follow you up closely after treatment.
 How they do this varies slightly between hospitals.

-You might have blood tests every week at first to check how well your liver is working.
-You may have a CT scan 6 and 12 weeks after treatment.
+You will have regular blood tests to check how well your liver is working.
+You might have a CT scan around 2 or 3 months after treatment.

 Your doctor and specialist nurse will talk to you about how often you will have check ups and scans.